Azure/GPT-RAG/docs/AZDO-SETUP.md

 prod_client_id='<prod-sp-client-id>'
 ```

-Note: If you want to manage and authenticate with a secret rather than using federated identity, you would need to create a secret for each Service Principal, store it as a secret in Azure DevOps, and modify the workflow to use the secret for authentication.
-This is not covered in this example.
-If you choose to use a client secret, you may skip step 4.

 ## 2. Create azd environments

 `cd` to the root of the repo.
 Create an azd environment per target environment, and configure the pipeline for each environment.
 Note that these environment names are reused as the GitHub environment names later.